Convergence to equilibrium of global weak solutions for a Cahn-Hilliard-Navier-Stokes vesicle model: Introduction

+The main novelties in this paper are the following: \begin{itemize} \item The introduction of a new Navier-Stokes-Cahn-Hilliard problem modeling vesicle-fluid interactions. \item The proof of a modified Lojasiewicz-Simon's result associated to weak solutions of a fourth order elliptic problem, which is adapted to the exigences of this new model.
+In fact, it was not possible to apply any already known Lojasiewicz-Simon's result to this problem. \item Given a global weak solution, we choose a special regularized energy satisfying the energy's law inequality either in a integral version for all time interval and in a differential version a.e.~in time (see (\ref{energyeqint-b}) and (\ref{energy-eqs}) below). \item The convergence of each trajectory of weak solutions to a unique equilibrium point, imposing that the regularized energy coincides a.e.~in time with the energy evaluated in the weak solution. \end{itemize}

 The current paper is organized as follows.
-We explain the model in Section~2 and give some preliminary results in Section~3.
-In Section~4, an energy equality and some global weak estimates are obtained that let us to prove the existence of weak solutions.
-Section~5 is devoted to the study of convergence at infinite time for global weak solutions.
-We prove that the $\omega$-limit set are critical points.
-After that, by using a modified Lojasiewic-Simon's inequality, we demonstrate that each trajectory converges to a single equilibrium.
-In section 6, some global in time strong estimates for the phase are obtained, which let us to improve the convergence of the phase trajectory in a higher order space.
+We explain the model in Section~\ref{TheModel} and give some preliminary results in Section~\ref{sec:prelim}.
+Section~\ref{LSR} is devoted to state and prove a new Lojasiewicz-Simon's result.
+In Section~\ref{WS} we obtain, via a Galerkin method, the existence of global in time weak solutions satisfying an integral energy's law a.e.~time interval.
+Moreover, we found a function defined for all time $t$ equal to the free-energy a.e.\ that satisfies the integral energy's law for all time and also a differential version of the energy inequality a.e.~time.
+Section~\ref{sec:time-inftys} is devoted to the study of convergence at infinite time for global weak solutions.
+In fact, we prove that the $\omega$-limit set consists of critical points.
+After that, by using the modified Lojasiewicz-Simon's result, we demonstrate that each trajectory converges to a single equilibrium.
+In Section~\ref{HS}, some global in time strong estimates are obtained for the phase variable, which allow to improve the norm where the phase trajectory converges.